purrin/headphone-measurements/README.md

 ## File Naming Conventions and Format

-The file naming conventions will be as follows:<br>
+The file naming conventions will be as follows:<br><br>
 Coupler|CompensationVersion|Channel|-|Manufacturer|Headphone|.txt<br>
-Here are some examples<br>
+Here are some examples<br><br>
 EARS31L-DanClarkAudio-EtherFlow.txt<br>
 EARS31R-Sennheiser-HD650.txt

-The file will have two columns separated by a tab character:<br>
+The file will have two columns, frequency Response and amplitude, separated by a tab character.
+There will be no headers.
+The files will look like this:<br>
-Frequency Response and Amplitude<br>
+<br><br>

 20.00   -43.43<br>
 21.00   -42.32<br>
 22.00   -21.33<br>